 - 1. Opinion on the anticipated draft Commission Recommendation on NN. - 2.
 Report on platforms for measuring the Quality of Broadband Access Services. - 3.
 Report on consumers' incentives and market forces driving Net Neutrality developments. - 4.
-Detailed specifications to implement BEREC transparency guidelines (to be confirmed in P4 2012). - 5.
-Methodology and questionnaire for the second round of Traffic Management Investigation. - 6.
-Opinion on the anticipated draft Commission Recommendation on certain elements of the Universal Service Directive (if appropriate). - 7.
+Methodology and questionnaire for the second round of Traffic Management Investigation. - 5.
+Opinion on the anticipated draft Commission Recommendation on certain elements of the Universal Service Directive. - 6.
 Exchange of experience and views on practices for supporting users with disabilities, with the possible participation by invitation of external stakeholders.